Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: BNV ALP interactions in the EFTs

-A complete set of those dim-8 operators was recently constructed in \cite{Grojean:2023tsd}.
-However, to facilitate chiral matching in the subsequent parts, we will construct a slightly modified operator basis.
-Denoting the SM charged lepton chiral fields as $e_{\tL,\tR}$, neutrinos as $\nu_\tL$, and the up- and down-type quarks by $u_{\tL,\tR}$ and $d_{\tL,\tR}$, respectively, the relevant dim-8 aLEFT operators adopted in our analysis are listed in the third column of \cref{tab:BNVaLEFToperator}.
-In the rightmost column, we indicate the correspondence with the operators given in \cite{Grojean:2023tsd,Li:2024liy}, where those highlighted in dark gray were considered in Ref.\,\cite{Li:2024liy} to study the BNV nucleon decays, while the remaining 12 operators were neglected.
-Our operator basis exhibits a clear chirality-flip symmetry, where one half of the operators are the chirality partners of the other half under the interchange $\tL \leftrightarrow \tR$, with $\nu_\tL \leftrightarrow \nu_\tL^\C$ applied in the neutrino case.
-This structure will simplify the chiral matching and also serve as a useful cross-check for the final results.
+A complete set of these dim-8 operators was recently constructed in \cite{Grojean:2023tsd}.
+However, to facilitate chiral matching in the subsequent parts, we constructed a slightly modified operator basis.
+The relevant dim-8 aLEFT operators adopted in our analysis are listed in the third column of \cref{tab:BNVaLEFToperator}, where $e_{\tL,\tR}$ represents the SM charged lepton chiral fields, $\nu_\tL$ represent neutrinos, and $u_{\tL,\tR}$ and $d_{\tL,\tR}$ represent up- and down-type quarks, respectively.
+In the rightmost column, we indicate the correspondence with the operators given in \cite{Grojean:2023tsd,Li:2024liy}, where those 8 operators highlighted by underlines are considered in Ref.\,\cite{Li:2024liy} to study BNV nucleon decays while the remaining 12 operators are neglected.
+When the quark flavor is considered, there are a total of $68$ operators associated with the $u,d,s$ quarks, among which only $22$ are considered in that paper.
+Our operator basis exhibits a clear chirality-flip symmetry, where one half of the operators are chirality partners of the other half under the interchange $\tL \leftrightarrow \tR$, with $\nu_\tL \leftrightarrow \nu_\tL^\C$ applied in the neutrino case.
+This structure simplifies the chiral matching and serves as a useful cross-check for the final results.
+Operators in the $\Delta(B-L)=0$ sector involve a lepton field, whereas those in the $\Delta(B+L)=0$ sector involve a conjugate lepton filed.
+This difference in the global lepton number implies that they originate from distinct UV-complete scenarios, wherein the generation of operators in one sector can simultaneously forbid those in the other.

-To match the aLEFT operators onto those in chiral perturbation theory, one should first decompose them into irreducible representations (irreps) of the QCD chiral group $\rm SU(3)_\tL\otimes SU(3)_\tR$ for the $u,d,s$ quarks in the massless limit.
-As can be observed from \cref{tab:BNVaLEFToperator}, these operators are divided into the following two structures and their chirality partners:
+To match the aLEFT operators onto those in ChPT, one should first decompose them into irreps of the QCD chiral group $\rm SU(3)_\tL\otimes SU(3)_\tR$ for the $u,d,s$ quarks in the massless limit.
+As indicated in \cref{tab:BNVaLEFToperator}, these operators are divided into the following two structures and their chirality partners